 Why do we wear pink as the color to represent breast cancer awareness and who came up with pink being the color?

-Posted 3 years ago in Breast Cancer by SewerGamer
+Posted 3 years ago in Other by SewerGamer

 A pink ribbon is a symbol of breast cancer awareness.
 It may be worn to honor those who have been diagnosed with breast cancer, or to identify products that the manufacturer would like to sell to consumers that are interested in breast cancer.
 Pink ribbons, which can be made inexpensively, are sometimes sold as fundraisers, much like poppies on Remembrance Day.The pink ribbon is associated with individual generosity, faith in scientific progress, and a "can-do" attitude.
 It encourages consumers to focus on the emotionally appealing ultimate vision of a cure for breast cancer, rather than on the fraught path between current knowledge and any future cures (Sulik 2010, pages 359361).Promotion of the pink ribbon as a symbol for breast cancer has not been credited with saving any lives.
 Wearing or displaying a pink ribbon has been denounced as a kind of slacktivism, because it has no practical positive effect (Landeman 2008).
 Critics say that the feel-good nature of pink ribbons and pink consumption distracts society from the lack of progress (Sulik 2010, pages 365366).
 It is also criticized for reinforcing gender stereotypes and objectifying women and their breasts (Sulik 2010, pages 372374).

 My answer is more simple - because it is mainly females that get breast cancer then Pink for girls?
 Blue would be for the boys?